 Dr. Wasan is the Vice Chair for Pain Medicine in the Department of Anesthesiology and Perioperative Medicine at UPMC and a Professor of Anesthesiology and Perioperative Medicine and Psychiatry in the University of Pittsburgh School of Medicine.
 He has particular expertise in interventional procedures, neuropathic pain medications, opioids, psychotropic medication, and the psychiatric co-morbidities of chronic pain.

-He supervises clinical care across seven hospital pain clinics in the UPMC system, 10 clinical faculty members in the Department of Anesthesiology and Perioperative Medicine, and all Division of Pain Medicine research.
+He supervises clinical care across 15 pain clinics in the UPMC system, 20 clinical faculty members in the Department of Anesthesiology and Perioperative Medicine, and all Division of Chronic Pain Management research.
 This research is funded by a variety of sources such as the National Institutes of Health and industry.

 Education & Training